5 tips for choosing the RIGHT sleeping bag

 -

 Shop end-of-season specials.
-Sleeping bags rarely go on clearance, but they do happen.
+Sleeping bags rarely go on clearance, but it does happen.
 Take your time and shop for discounts.